shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_TokenControllerV2.0_2.5.md

 <a name="system"/>
 ###System Overview
 ####Application version
 Keystone Havana Stable Release

 ####Application Description
- The V2 Token Controller routes and glues the requests from public router to the TOKEN API service.
-It also performs filtering on incoming and outgoing requests.
+The V2 Token Controller routes and glues requests from router to the TOKEN API service.
+It performs filtering on incoming and outgoing requests.
 Authenticated users are issued bearer token.

 ####Additional Info
 V2 API for Token Operation.
 Request flows from Token controller to Token API